-As seasons change there is a shift in our “biological clocks” or circadian rhythm.
+As seasons change, there is a shift in our “biological clocks” or circadian rhythm.
 This is due to in part to changes in sunlight patterns.
 Scientists attribute that lingering feeling of “blah” during winter months to increased secretion of melatonin, a sleep-related hormone secreted by the pineal gland in the brain.
-The hormone increases when days are shorter and darker and contributes to depression.
+The hormone increases when days are shorter and darker and can contribute to depression.

 How do you know if you’re fully functioning?

 According to Freud, you retain the ability to do 3 things; Work, Play and Love.
 Hypomania has been theorized to contribute to the successes of many thought leaders, celebrities, professionals, and creative geniuses.
 It is a problem, however, if risky behaviors emerge.

 Hector Berlioz had problems with mania.
 Bestselling author Kay Redfield Jamison, who struggles with mania, reported that during the composer's breaks from music his mind became “feebler” and feelings “grew more intense.”
 Brilliant writers including Poe, Hemingway, Fitzgerald, and Tennesee Williams are also linked to mania.
 Carrie Fisher, who may be best known for her role as Princess Leia in Star Wars, has spoken about her manic experiences to the American Psychiatric Association.